Evangelism or Discipleship? For which will your church be known?

-Which is more important; discipleship or evangelism and where should a church put their energy and focus?
+Which is more important: discipleship or evangelism, and where should a church put their energy and focus?

-Are we to just go deep in discipleship where we are after “quality” or should a church go wide in “quantity” and sharing the Gospel and be a mile wide but only an inch deep?
+Are we to just go deep in discipleship where we go after “quality” or should a church go wide in “quantity” and sharing the Gospel and be a mile wide but only an inch deep?

 I guess I have asked enough questions so let me answer this age old debate between evangelism and discipleship.

 The answer to all the questions above is “yes.”
 That’s right the answer is we must be intentional in doing both equally well, simultaneously, all the time, without fail, etc.

 To win someone to Christ and not disciple them is shallow evangelism and not true to Scripture.
 1 Peter 2:2 reads, “Like newborn babies, crave pure spiritual milk, so that by it you may grow up in your salvation,”

 After a person is born again he then begins to grow as he is discipled.
 If he does not grow he remains a baby in Christ and not a mature believer.
 Hebrews 5:13-14 says,

 Anyone who lives on milk, being still an infant, is not acquainted with the teaching about righteousness.
 But solid food is for the mature, who by constant use have trained themselves to distinguish good from evil.